May 20, 2007: Roger Federer breaks Rafael Nadal’s 81-match winning streak on clay

 The Spaniard was of course the favourite on the day and the first set confirmed his mastery over Federer on the clay.
 He broke him in the third game and Federer appeared discouraged by Nadal’s ability to deliver a regular stream of forehand topspin passing shots.
 Rafa claimed the first set 6-2 without even playing at his best level.

-The turning point of the contest came in the second set’s third game, when Federer’s fate was close to sealed, as he served at 15-40.
+The turning point of the match came in the third game of the second set, when Federer’s fate was close to being sealed, as he served at 15-40.
 The Swiss promptly fired two consecutive winners to even the score.
 Nadal didn’t know it at that moment, but he was only going to win one more game in the match.
-Federer had suddenly switched gears and now seemed invincible.
+Federer had suddenly switched gears and now appeared to be invincible.
 He relentlessly attacked a fatigued Nadal, approaching the net with more efficiency than ever.
 The Spaniard was outplayed and concealed the two last sets with just two games in his pocket.
 Federer could enjoy not only his fourth Hamburg crown and 13th Masters 1000 title, he could also take pleasure in putting an end to Rafa’s winning streak in his first ever clay-court victory against his rival.

-Despite his loss in Hamburg, Nadal would remain dominant at Roland-Garros, edging the Swiss again in the final on Court Philippe Chatrier, 6-3, 4-6, 6-4, 6-3.
-Federer would beat Nadal only one more time on clay, at the 2009 Madrid Open final, and it is the king of clay who owns a 14-2 record against the Swiss on this surface.
+Despite his loss in Hamburg, Nadal would remain dominant at Roland-Garros, edging the Swiss again in the final on Court Philippe-Chatrier, 6-3, 4-6, 6-4, 6-3.
+Federer would beat Nadal only one more time on clay, at the 2009 Madrid Open final, and it is the King of Clay who owns a 14-2 record against the Swiss on this surface.
 Overall, Federer and Nadal have faced each other 40 times with the Spaniard leading 24-16.
-Their rivalry is considered by many to be the greatest in tennis history, to the point where it became the very image of our sport.
+Their rivalry is considered by many to be the greatest in men’s tennis history, to the point where it became the very image of the sport.

-Federer would eventually win the French Open once, in 2009, defeating Robin Soderling (6-1, 7-6, 6-4) – the first man to beat Nadal at Roland-Garros – without ever edging Rafa in his favorite tournament.
+Federer would eventually win Roland-Garros once, in 2009, defeating Robin Soderling – the first man to beat Nadal at Roland-Garros (6-1, 7-6, 6-4) – without ever edging Rafa in his favourite tournament.